Parralogic/bouncerTHEone/READme.txt

 mode, if you know aircrack-ng|airmon-ng might require you to kill certain process/es, do that then re-run the script.

 UPDATE!
+05/16/2024
+updated the bouncerTHEone binary/executable, and timer binary/executable

+UPDATE!
 07/16/2023
 updated the bouncerTHEone binary/executable, and timer binary/executable